MohamedAlsaegh/Hunt-The-Mole/README.md

   If it's `false`, the function simply returns and nothing happens, which made sure the player wouldn't lose hearts before selecting a difficulty.

-- Another issue was figuring out how to make the player lose only after all hearts are gone.
+- Another issue was figuring out **how to make the player lose only after all hearts are gone**.

   The solution was to loop through all hearts and check if there's a filled one.